 Read an excerpt

-I’ve recently posted nine chapters online for review.
+I’ve recently posted an excerpt online for review.

 Disclaimer: Some of this content may be NSFW.
 The subject matter is intended for mature audiences, as it deals with the sometimes unpleasant realities of life in the medieval ages, which helped inspire this fictional fantasy novel.